TrainWeb.org Facebook Page

 The Union Pacific still owns the first mile of this line so it can handle the freight business.

-We ran by the solar mirror farm along our route.
-Before the Cordello Tunnel we spotted an old Southern Pacific section house, two box car bodies and an old outhouse.
-We would take a closer look on the return trip.
+We ran by the solar mirror farm then before the Cordello Tunnel, we spotted a former Southern Pacific section house, two box car bodies and an old outhouse which we would more closely see on the return trip.

 The inside of the Cordello Tunnel.

-We had a Marilyn Monroe aboard and an Elvis Presley too on our Nascar Race Train.
+There was both a Marilyn Monroe and an Elvis Presley aboard.

 The pond at Cordello.